ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 ![screenshot2](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/03/jhipster-module-2.png)

-And finally, start the microservice using maven `./mvnw` (an Eureka registry and PostgreSQL must be running).
+And finally, start the microservice using Maven `./mvnw` (an Eureka registry and PostgreSQL must be running).

 # Conclusion

 Creating a JHipster module is an easy way to simplify your microservice generation, especially if your microservice uses the same configuration.
-Since it's a module, it's very easy to add functionalities and meet your needs.
+Since it is a module, it's very easy to add functionalities and meet your needs.

-Here my [github repo](https://github.com/ippontech/generator-jhipster-company-api) with the module used in this blog.
+Here my [Github repository](https://github.com/ippontech/generator-jhipster-company-api) with the module used in this blog.
 Feel free to fork it and make changes to match your company requirements!